mattbis/mapFilePath.dev/src/6/proto-api.md

 ### ports
 `getPort`|`port`
 - `setManifest` -- as below
-`_setDefaultFromFilter` create port from a filter type  that searches everthing `setPortCachePolicy` stop it using shared caches for diff and sync `setDestructorPolicy` make it not care `setTransformerPolicy` set what the transformer does
+`_setDefaultFromFilter` create port from a filter type  that searches everthing; you then for example use channels to refine it or whatever...
+`setPortCachePolicy` stop it using shared caches for diff and sync `setDestructorPolicy` make it not care `setTransformerPolicy` set what the transformer does